tardate/LittleArduinoProjects/Electronics101/Switches/MomentarySPSTWithLED/README.md

 ## Notes

 I found some push-button switches with built-in LEDs, and got a batch to test them out:
-["5PCS 10PCS PS-202 Mini 6MM 6Pin SPDT DPDT Momentary Push Button Switch 2A 250VAC 5A 120VAC Toggle Switch With Red Cap" (aliexpress seller listing)](https://www.aliexpress.com/item/1005006487128734.html), purchased for SG$4.48 (Jun-2026).
+["5PCS 10PCS PS-202 Mini 6MM 6Pin SPDT DPDT Momentary Push Button Switch 2A 250VAC 5A 120VAC Toggle Switch With Red Cap" (aliexpress seller listing)](https://www.aliexpress.com/item/1005006487128734.html), purchased 5 pieces for SG$4.48 (Jun-2026).

 Details are scant; the following is the closest to a data sheet that I could find, but it didn't include the LED details (I have annotated the picture).
 Note: